mozmark/WebRTC-codelab/README.md

       document.getElementById("dataChannelReceive").value = event.data;
     }

+The syntax of RTCDataChannel is deliberately similar to WebSocket, with a `send()` method and a `message` event.

 Notice the use of constraints.

 ### Bonus points

 1. Try out RTCDataChannel file sharing with [Sharefest](http://www.sharefest.me/).
-When would RTCDataChannel need to be reliable, and when might performance be more important?
+When would RTCDataChannel need to provide reliable delivery of data, and when might performance be more important -- even if that means losing some data?
 2. Use CSS to improve page layout, and add a placeholder attribute to the _dataChannelReceive_ textarea.
 4. Test the page on a mobile device.

-## Step 5: Set up a signalling server and exchange messages
+## Step 5: Set up a signaling server and exchange messages

 Complete example: [complete/step5](https://bitbucket.org/webrtc/codelab/src/master/complete/step5).

+RTCPeerConnection instances need to exchange metadata in order to set up and maintain a WebRTC 'call':

+* Candidate (network) information.
+* _Offer_ and _answer_ messages providing information about media such as resolution and codecs.

+In other words, an exchange of metadata is required before peer-to-peer audio, video or data streaming can take place.
+This process is called _signaling_.

-In the examples already completed, signalling between RTCPeerconnection objects happens on the same page: the process of exchanging candidate information and offer/answer messages.
+In the examples already completed, the 'sender' and 'receiver' RTCPeerConnection objects are on the same page, so signaling is simply a matter of passing objects between methods.

-In the real world, a server is required to enable signalling between WebRTC clients on different devices.
+In a real world application, the sender and receiver RTCPeerConnections are not on the same page, and we need a way for them to communicate metadata.

+For this, we use a signaling server: a server that can exchange messages between a WebRTC app (client) running in one browser and a client in another browser.
+The actual messages are stringified JavaScript objects.

+**To reiterate: metadata exchange between WebRTC clients (via a signaling server) is required for RTCPeerConnection to to do audio, video and data streaming (peer to peer).**

-In this step we'll build a simple Node.js messaging server, using socket.io Node module and JavaScript library for messaging.
-Experience of [Node.js](http://nodejs.org/) and [socket.io](http://socket.io/) will be useful, but not crucial.
-In this example, the server is _server.js_ and the client is _index.html_.
+In this step we'll build a simple Node.js signaling server, using the socket.io Node module and JavaScript library for messaging.
+Experience of [Node.js](http://nodejs.org/) and [socket.io](http://socket.io/) will be useful, but not crucial -- the messaging components are very simple.
+In this example, the server (the Node app) is _server.js_ and the client (the web app) is _index.html_.

-The server application in this step has two tasks.
+The Node server application in this step has two tasks.

 To act as a messaging intermediary:

     socket.on('message', function (message) {
       log('Got message: ', message);
-      socket.broadcast.emit('message', message); // should be room only });
+      socket.broadcast.emit('message', message);
+    });

-To manage 'rooms':
+To manage WebRTC video chat 'rooms':

     if (numClients == 0){
       socket.join(room);